rrcobb/backgammon/devlog.md

 - gradients and shadows
 - arrows
 - arrow/highlight improvements
-  - only picking the first when multiple destinations are on the same spot
-  - always showing moving off the bar from black's bar
   - arrow heads are weird
+  - arrows are heavily drawn
   - arrow curves aren't around the pieces
-  - arrows are heavily drawn

 ## UI / TODO

+- arrow issues
+  - only picking the first when multiple destinations are on the same spot
+  - always showing moving off the bar from black's bar
+  - always showing moving to black's home
+  - start/end a little off? particularly the end

 - first roll // first turn
 - starting roll
-- separate roll from move

 - doubling cube
 - scorekeeping between games / history

 - tweak game controls
+  - play / fast forward (10) / play to end
+  - rewind a move

+- separate roll from move
 - show the valid moves
 - display about the strategy
   - strategy descriptions